Learn Spanish Apps

-There’s an absurd number of apps available for studying Spanish, and searching through the options in the Apple or Android app stores can be overwhelming.
-The apparent quality of a lot of these apps, however, can be discouraging.
+The best app to learn Spanish might not be obvious from searching through the copious options in the Apple or Android app stores.
+Not only can the number of Spanish apps be overwhelming, but the apparent quality of a lot of these apps can be discouraging.

 Let’s see what we’ve got…